Welcome to Melbourne Dental School

 Internal Research Grants

 Melbourne Dental School offers internal grants to all cohorts for various curriculum related research projects.
 These grants are applied for via the School’s Research Committee and the funds are provided for the purposes of facilitating research related expenses.
 Each applicant/s will need to ensure they have the support and guidance of their research supervisor.
+If applicant/s require use of laboratories or workshops, they are advised to contact the Laboratory Manager regarding OHS requirements at link below.

 Melbourne Dental School awards and prizes recognise our students and researchers in the areas of excellence.
 Most of our awards are supported by trust funds established by generous benefactors, industry partners, and supporters through donations and sponsorships.